paulveillard/cybersecurity-secrets-management/hashicorp-vault/readme.md

 # Understanding Secrets Management - Hashicorp Vault

+> Note: A large portion of text in this design document is borrowed from other sources (mainly from Hashicorp's product documentation).
+Furthermore, a lot of of images have been borrowed and reused as necessary within the scope of this document.

 Secrets management is the process of managing secrets in a secure and centralized manner, throughout the secrets lifecycle or is the use of tools and methods to securely store, access and centrally manage the lifecycle of digital authentication credentials.